hyperledger/indy-plenum/design/view-change.md

 - `preprepared()` - return list of pre-prepared batches
 - `prepared()` - return list of prepared batches
-- `preprepare(batch)` - unconditionally put some batch into pre-prepared state producing all neccessary side effects (like sending PREPARE messages from backup replicas)
+- `preprepare(batch)` - unconditionally put some batch into pre-prepared state producing all necessary side effects (like sending PREPARE messages from backup replicas)

 Also it's possible that it will be easier to implement `batches()` method